liveahero-wiki/liveahero-wiki.github.io/_posts/2024-10-21-community-survey-2024.md

 {% include figure-image.html path="/assets/img/survey-2024/voice_actor.svg"
   title="Main character voice" %}

-Hiroki (first male voice) took nearly 50% of the male voice’s market, the other two are about 25% each, I think this might be due to the power of default choice.
+Hiroki Goto (first male voice) took nearly 50% of the male voice’s market, the other two are about 25% each.
 For female voice, Yui Toita is slightly more popular than Orie Kimoto.

+Since Hiroki Goto and Yui Toita are the first male/female voice **in the order listed by the game**, I think many users choose them partly due to the [default effect](https://en.wikipedia.org/wiki/Default_effect).

 <div class="table-scroll">
 <table class="bordered">